Second Boer War: Effect on British and international politics

 Memorial window from St Patrick's Cathedral, Dublin by An Túr Gloine.
 Many Irish Republicans sympathised with the Boer side, rather than the British side on which fought the Royal Irish Regiment.

 Many Irish nationalists sympathised with the Boers as oppressed by British imperialism, much like they viewed themselves.
 Irish miners already in the Transvaal at the start of the war formed the nucleus of two Irish commandos.
 The Second Irish Brigade was headed by an Australian of Irish parents, Colonel Arthur Lynch.
 Groups of Irish volunteers went to fight with the Boers—despite the fact that there were many Irish troops fighting in the British army, including the Royal Dublin Fusiliers.
 (Note: "Although some 30,000 Irishmen served in the British Army under Irish General Lord Frederick Roberts, who had been Commander of Chief of British Forces in Ireland prior to his transfer to South Africa, some historians argue that the sympathies of many of their compatriots lay with the Boers.
 Nationalist-controlled local authorities passed pro-Boer resolutions and there were proposals to confer civic honours on Boer leader, Paul Kruger."
 (Irish Ambassador Daniel Mulhall written for History Ireland, 2004.))
 In Britain, the "Pro-Boer" campaign expanded, (Note: Lloyd George and Keir Hardie were members of the Stop the War Committee (See the founder's biography: William T. Stead's.)
 Many British authors gave their "Pro-Boer" opinions in British press, such as G. K. Chesterton's writing to 1905 – (see Rice University Chesterton's poetry analysis)) with writers often idealising the Boer society.

 The war highlighted the dangers of Britain's policy of non-alignment and deepened her isolation.
 The 1900 UK general election, also known as the "Khaki election", was called by the Prime Minister, Lord Salisbury, on the back of British victories.
 There was much enthusiasm for the war at this point, resulting in a victory for the Conservative government.
 However, support waned as it became apparent the war would not be easy and it dragged on, partially contributing to the Conservatives' spectacular defeat in 1906.
 There was outrage at scorched earth tactics and conditions in the concentration camps.
 It became apparent there were serious problems with public health in Britain as up to 40% of recruits in Britain were unfit for conscription, and suffered from medical problems such as rickets and other poverty-related illnesses.
 This came at a time of increasing concern for the poor in Britain.

 22,000 Empire troops were killed.
 Britain had expected a swift victory against a mostly unmilitarised and predominantly agricultural-based opponent.
 Britain was the world's most technologically advanced military.
 The results caused many both domestically and internationally to question the dominance of the British Empire, especially as nations like the US, Germany, and Japan had become major powers.

 Cost

-It is estimated that the cost of the war to the British government was £211,156, 000 (equivalent to £19.9bn in 2022).
+It is estimated that the cost of the war to the British government was £211,156,000.